HackCU/LocalHackDay/.github/PULL_REQUEST_TEMPLATE.md

 Link to any issues that are relevant to this PR.
 This could be an issue this PR fixes.

 ## Some questions
-1. Did you edit any CSS or JS file?
+1. Did you read the contributing guidelines?
 	(Your answer)
-2. If you answered yes, did you update the version number on `index.html`?
+2. Did you edit any CSS or JS file?
 	(Your answer)
+3. If you answered yes, did you update the version number on `index.html`?
+	(Your answer)
+If you answered No to question 1, go back and read the [instructions](.github/CONTRIBUTING.md) carefully.
-If you answered Yes to question 1 and No to question 2, go back and update the version number.
+If you answered Yes to question 2 and No to question 3, go back and update the version number.

 ## Additional Notes
 Do you want to add anything else?
 We :heart: to hear your opinions!